 Oia is a top pick for many visitors and it is a great place to stay.
 Just expect higher prices and big crowds.

 We loved our stay in Absolute Bliss and highly recommend them.
 They offer private terraces and top-notch service at slightly lower prices than many other hotels in this post.

 If you have any questions about where to stay in Santorini, or if you want to share your favorite hotel, let us know in the comment section below.

-Read all of our articles about Greece in our Greece Destination Guide.
+Read all of our articles about Greece in our Greece Travel Guide.